Comparing combinatorial models of moduli space and their compactifications: Sullivan diagrams and the harmonic compactification

-Notice that as before $\Gamma_{L,t}\in\Fatad$ since it has a naturally associated fat structure.
-For $t=(1,1,1, \ldots, 1)$ we have that $\Gamma_{L,t}$ is the critical graph $\Gamma_{L}$, which is invariant under slit and parametrization points jumps.
-However, for most other $t$, the graph $\Gamma_{L,t}$ is not invariant under slit jumps, so it is not well defined for $[L]\in\Rad$.
 Just like the critical graph, the graph $\Gamma_{L,t}$ has a natural metric making $(\Gamma_{L,t},\lambda_{L,t})$ an admissible metric fat graph.
-Figure \ref{partiallyunfolded} shows examples of unfolded and partially unfolded metric admissible fat graphs of a specific configuration.
-Two preconfigurations with the same combinatorial type have the same (non-metric) admissible fat graphs but with different length functions.
-Thus it makes sense to talk about $\Gamma_{\cL,t}$ which is a (non-metric) admissible fat graph.
-Similarly, it makes sense to talk about the critical graph of a combinatorial type, which we denote $\Gamma_{[\cL]}$.
+Figure \ref{partiallyunfolded} shows examples of unfolded and partially unfolded metric admissible fat graphs.

+\begin{remark}Two preconfigurations with the same combinatorial type have the same underlying admissible fat graphs but with different metric.
+Thus it makes sense to talk about $\Gamma_{\cL,t}$ which is an admissible fat graph.
+Similarly, it makes sense to talk about the critical graph of a combinatorial type, which we denote $\Gamma_{[\cL]}$.\end{remark}

 \begin{definition} Let $[L]\in\Rad$, we define a subspace of $\MFatad$

 We define the \emph{fattening of $\Rad$} to be the space

 For simplicity, we will just write $\Gamma_{L_i,t}$ or $\Gamma$ when it is clear from the context that we are talking about metric graphs. \end{definition}